emwap/stream-paper/paper.md

 to program compositionally with time varying values where time is treated continuously [@elliott1997functional].
-In contrast, many implementations of FRP use a discrete notion of time [@nilsson2002functional,@czaplicki2013asynchronous,@patai2011efficient].
-Discrete time FRP and streams are similar in many respects, as explained in
+In contrast, many implementations of FRP use a discrete notion of time [@nilsson2002functional; @czaplicki2013asynchronous; @patai2011efficient].
+Discrete time FRP and streams are similar in many respects, as explained by
 @wan2000functional.
 However, while the goal of FRP is often on expressivity, we use streams in the context of digital signal processing where we are happy to trade expressivity for efficiency.